dglaeser/xpress/README.md

 std::println("de_da = {}", de_da.with(a = "a", b = "b"));
 ```

-To direclty compute the value of the derivative, you may provide values for the symbols of the expression:
+To directly compute the value of the derivative, you may provide values for the symbols of the expression:

 ```cpp <!-- {{xpress-deriveval-snippet}} -->
 var a;